zicongmei/ai-story/fullText1/README.md

 # AI Story Abstract Generator

-This Go program uses the Google Gemini API to generate an abstract for a given story instruction.
-It allows you to optionally specify a Gemini configuration file (containing your API key and model name) or rely on environment variables.
-You can also specify an output path for the generated abstract.
+This Go program provides a command-line interface to interact with the Google Gemini API, primarily for generating story abstracts and, in the future, full stories.

 ## Features

+*   **Subcommand-based CLI:** Uses `abstract` subcommand to generate story plans and a `story` subcommand for future full story generation.
-*   **Flexible Gemini API Configuration:** API key can be provided via a JSON configuration file (if `--config` is used) or the `GEMINI_API_KEY` environment variable.
+*   **Flexible Gemini API Configuration:** API key can be provided via a JSON configuration file (if `--config` is used with the `abstract` subcommand) or the `GEMINI_API_KEY` environment variable.
 Model name can be specified in the config file or defaults to `gemini-pro`.
-*   **Output Language Control:** Specify the desired language for the generated abstract using the `--language` flag (defaults to `english`).
+*   **Output Language Control:** Specify the desired language for the generated abstract using the `--language` flag.
-*   **Chapter Count Control:** Specify the desired number of chapters using the `--chapters` flag.
-If not provided, a random number between 20 and 40 chapters will be generated.
+*   **Chapter Count Control:** Specify the desired number of chapters using the `--chapters` flag for the abstract.
 *   **Default Settings:** Sensible defaults for output file name (`abstract-yyyy-mm-dd-hh-mm-ss.txt`).
 No default configuration file is assumed; if `--config` is not used, environment variables are checked.
-*   **Flexible Input:** Takes story instructions as an *optional* command-line argument.
-If omitted, a default generic story instruction ("A story about courage and discovery.") is used.
+*   **Flexible Input:** Takes story instructions as an *optional* command-line argument for the `abstract` subcommand.
 *   **Persistent Output:** Saves the generated abstract to a specified (or default) text file.

 ## Installation